 Crafting with foam clay is not just about creating cute figures; it’s like a therapy session that’s all about relaxation and pure enjoyment.
 Imagine the joy of squishing, molding, and creating without any mess – that’s the beauty of foam clay!
 It’s not just for the kids; adults can totally get in on the fun too.

 So, if you’re looking for a creative outlet that’s soothing and brings out your inner artist, foam clay is the way to go!
-It’s a fantastic indoor activity for the whole fam!
-No Day goes by without my son asking for some squishy foam clay time.
-And the best part is when it dries it does not crumble like playdough would.
+It’s a fantastic indoor activity for the whole family!
+No day goes by without my son asking for some squishy foam clay time.
+And the best part is when it dries, it does not crumble as playdough would.
 Not even if it’s left under the couch or forgotten in some corner.
 What are you waiting for? let’s get those creative vibes flowing together! 🌈✨

 Supplies you will need: